-Kootenay Savings' compensation philosophy is designed to attract and retain a high performance team that will be motivated to effectively execute our Member Experience Strategy and achieve our mission to improve each member's financial life.
+Kootenay Savings' compensation philosophy is designed to attract and retain a high-performance team that will be motivated to effectively execute our Member Experience Strategy and achieve our mission to improve each member's financial life.
 This is achieved through a combination of cash compensation, variable compensation (bonus pay) and non-cash benefits.

 Kootenay Savings aims to maintain base salary levels in the median range (50th percentile), compared with credit unions of similar size and those included in annual credit union compensation survey data provided by Central 1 Credit Union.
-In 2021, most management positions fell within the target range, while most non-union and union support employees' annual base salaries were between the 50th and 75th percentile.
+In 2022, most management positions fell within the target range, while most non-union and union support employees' annual base salaries exceeded the 75th percentile.

 Management and non-union employees are eligible for short term variable compensation (bonus pay) if corporate goals for financial performance, member satisfaction, employee engagement and community support are achieved as set out in our Member Experience Strategy.
-In 2021, variable compensation was earned, accrued and will be paid in 2022.
+In 2022 variable compensation in the amount of \$100 was paid.

-All full-time and part-time employees receive a competitive benefit package, including employer paid healthcare benefits and pension plan contributions.
+All full-time and part-time employees receive a competitive benefit package, including employer-paid healthcare benefits and pension plan contributions.